rehman-00001/tiny-dropdown/README.md

 `visibleOptions` - Defines the number of options that are visible without the need of scrolling down.
 By default 8 items are visible. <br>

+`panelOnly` - If set to true, expanding the panel just hides the dropdown button.
+Only the options panel is displayed. <br>

 `cssOverrides` - Specifies the styles to be overridden.
 It has 4 sub-properties:

 ```